 Angsana Balaclava Mauritius

-Romance oozes from the very volcanic lava walls here.
+Romance exudes from the very volcanic lava walls here.
 By the team behind Banyan Tree – so you know the spa will be world-class – this is unashamedly couples-orientated.
 You can dine by yourselves on a deserted beach or take a private catamaran ride.
 It’s all possible at Angsana Balaclava.